 Yes, with banks holding \$2.5 trillion on their balance sheets, the recession should be mild and look nothing like 2007-2009.
 And yes, this expansion will be more than 10 years old.
 And yes, there will be some external trigger like 9-11 or the S&L Crisis to push the economy over.
+This time, it could be tariffs or a European banking crisis.
 But the Fed will have greased the skids sufficiently for the economy to recess.